46137/Powershell_Scripts/README.md

 (Get-ADComputer -Filter {ms-MCS-AdmPwdExpirationTime -like '*'}).SamAccountName
 #Displays accounts with LAPS disabled.
 (Get-ADComputer -Filter {ms-MCS-AdmPwdExpirationTime -notlike '*'}).SamAccountName
-#Displays misconfigured LAPS accounts & passwords that are in plain text.
+#Displays misconfigured LAPS accounts & passwords that are in plain-text.
 Get-ADComputer -Filter {ms-mcs-admpwd -like "*"} -Properties * |Select-Object SamAccountName, ms-mcs-admpwd
 #Displaying the LAPS password of a specific account.
 (Need account with read LAPS permissions)
 Get-LapsADPassword -Identity [FQDN] -AsPlainText